gabrielmotablima/Artificial_Intelligence/Machine Learning/Neural Networks and Deep Learning/Supervised Deep Learning/Convolutional Neural Networks/README.md

 over the data like images, videos and audios.
 This powerful neural network architecture is capable of classify, identify or cluster the most complex sample of unstructured data.

+The preprocessing layer is structured in some operations:
+  - Convolution
+  - Activation Function (yes, here too)
+  - Pooling
+  - Batch Normalization
+  - Sampling